-After starting buffering, when the first downlink packet in a configured period of time that has been buffered is discarded by the UPF because the configured buffering time or amount of downlink data to be buffered is exceeded, the UPF shall inform the SMF if it is setup to report.
-UPF sends a dropped downlink data notification message to the SMF via N4 and indicates the PDR for which the downlink packet was received.
+After starting buffering, when the first downlink packet (of a service data flow) in a configured period of time that has been buffered is discarded by the UPF because the configured buffering time or amount of downlink data to be buffered is exceeded, the UPF shall inform the SMF if it is setup to report.
+UPF sends a Downlink Data Report to the SMF via N4 and indicates the PDR by which the discarded downlink packet was received.

-A new report is sent if the SMF terminates and subsequently re-activates the buffering action.at the UPF and the UPF again receives downlink packets.
+A new report is sent if the SMF terminates and subsequently re-activates the buffering action at the UPF and the UPF again receives downlink packets.